 45 YEARS CELEBRATING THE HISPANIC COMMUNITY

-And while HOLA strives to work within the industry to insure that the Hispanic community has equal access to jobs, it also functions as a safe haven where Hispanic performers, writers and directors can share ideas, concerns and thoughts about the industry.
+While HOLA strives to work within the industry to ensure that the Hispanic community has equal access to jobs, it also functions as a safe haven where Hispanic performers, writers, and directors can share ideas, concerns, and thoughts about the industry.
 Early in its history, the organization instituted an excellence in artistic achievement awards program (HOLA Awards).
-By supporting the New York Latino theater circuit, HOLA was able to establish itself as a viable not-for-profit arts service organization.
+By supporting the New York Latino theater circuit, HOLA established itself as a viable not-for-profit arts service organization.